Growing up in rural Indiana, I’ve seen many silos in my lifetime.

 Where am I going with this discussion?
 How do Hoosier silos relate to data silos in your business?

-And, unlike dairy cows, that eat whatever they are given, your team members are hungry for real-time access to everything in your silos.
+And, unlike dairy cows, that eat whatever they are given, your team members are hungry for real-time access to everything in your silos, including accurate customer data.
 Unfortunately, it’s all sealed airtight and buried among a million other data points.

 In this post, we’ll discuss tips for identifying silos in your business.